QUASARS06/External-Merge-Sort-Loser-Tree-OVC/README.md

 ## External Merge Sort Implementation

-A brief description of what this project does and who it's for.
+* Implementation of External Merge Sort by generating Database Rows and simulating how they would flow between HDD, RAM and CPU Cache for sorting.
+* Uses Offset Value Coding (OVC) to minimize the number of column value comparisons to determine sort order between two records.
+* Also uses a Tree of Losers Priority Queue to reduce the number of row comparisons.
+New winner can be determined with a single leaf to root pass with only a single comparison at each level (as compared to 2 comparisons in standard Priority Queues).
+Furthermore, with OVC usually a single integer comparison can sort two Rows.
+* Also implemented Cache Sized Runs while sorting the Rows in RAM.
+* Implemented Graceful Degradation (internal to external sort) to minimize the number of rows spilled to disk.
+We only spill the required number of sorted rows to accomodate additional input rows, instead of spilling an entire run once it is sorted.
+Usually the number of records spilled is (see output logs when running tests)
+    > number of passes (including initial sorting pass) * I.
+* Also implemented the 1-step to n-step Graceful Degradation which merges a certain 'X' runs at the start to fully utilize the 'B' RAM buffers in subsequent merge steps.
+Here, we always merge smaller runs first thus reducing the amount of I/O.
+* Implemented basic filter to filter out certain records based on filter condition (see usage below)
+* Implemented basic Witness Step which counts the number of records, parity and inversion in both Input and Output.
+Number of Records and Parity should be same in Input and Output Witness, while the number of inversions should be zero in the Output Witness.

 ### Run All Tests
 > make run_all

 ### Run Individual Tests with default values
+> ./Test0.exe
 > ./Test1.exe
-> ./Test2.exe

 ### Run Individual Tests with Arguments
 Below table shows the arguments which can be passed to the Test program.
 A sample invocation to any test would look like this:

-> ./Test1.exe -p 400 -r 2000 -n 40000 -c 4 -d 7 -fc 0 -fv 1 -fo '>' -s 0
+> ./Test0.exe -p 400 -r 2000 -n 40000 -c 4 -d 7 -fc 0 -fv 1 -fo '>' -s 0

 Note: The filter operator needs to be wrapped by single quotes to avoid shell to interpret it as a redirection

-Above command runs Test1.exe with the following parameters:
+Above command runs Test0.exe with the following parameters:
 * Page Size: 400 (records)
 * RAM Capacity: 2,000 (records)
 * Number of Rows/Records: 20,000 (records)